voyed/draft-srv6ops-addressing-guideline/draft-doe-srv6ops-srv6-addressing-guidelines.md

    Internet route leak that re‑enters the network will be suppressed at Region borders because it can never be more specific than the /32s already authorised inside the domain.

-   **TE exception.**  Operators may temporarily leak a specific /39 into the core for traffic‑engineering.
-Automation MUST withdraw the prefix after use to prevent FIB bloat.

    **Error containment.**  Because the summary masks are byte‑aligned, a single mis‑originated /48 cannot cross a Region boundary—either the